Tech

 R1411D_A

-According to Business Insider Intelligence, from now to 2018, there would be an exponential growth in devices excluding smartphones and tablets connected to the internet.
+According to Business Insider Intelligence, from now to 2018, there will be exponential growth in devices, excluding smartphones and tablets connected to the internet.
 And businesses are at the front end of this boom.

 The main driver?
 Operational efficiency.

-But the benefits of Internet of Things comes with a great downside–security.
+However, the benefits of the Internet of Things come with a great downside: security.

 While connecting our inert devices to the internet greatly improves their functionalities and scale, they also inherit the internet’s vulnerabilities.